boiler-dev/boiler/README.md

 ## Initialize a TypeScript project

-When not used within a `boiler/` directory, the `boiler init` command creates a new TypeScript project with great defaults:
+When not used within a `boiler/` directory, the `boiler init` command creates a new TypeScript project:

 ```bash
 mkdir new-project